 Monthly PREA refreshers are sent out to each facility via the Office of PREA Compliance.
 Training records are concise and easy to review.
-All file reviews showed that training is up-to-updated, signatures are readily available, and training is now current.
+All file reviews showed that training is up-to-update, signatures are readily available, and training is now current.
 Interviews with staff show that they are aware of the components of PREA.
-As the facility houses both female and male residents, all employees are trained.
+As the facility houses male residents, all employees are trained.
+The auditor reviewed NIC Training Certificates for all staff.